EmilianoJZX100/holbertonschool-simple_shell/README.md

 - No more than 5 functions per file
 - All your header files should be include guarded
 - Use system calls only when needed

+## Learning Objectives

+- Who designed and implemented the original Unix operating system
+- Who wrote the first version of the UNIX shell
+- Who invented the B programming language (the direct predecessor to the C programming language)
+- Who is Ken Thompson
+- How does a shell work
+- What is a pid and a ppid
+- How to manipulate the environment of the current process
+- What is the difference between a function and a system call
+- How to create processes
+- What are the three prototypes of main
+- How does the shell use the PATH to find the programs
+- How to execute another program with the execve system call
+- How to suspend the execution of a process until one of its children terminates
+- What is EOF / “end-of-file”?

 ## Let's get started!